-The outdoor education centre was the former Maengwynedd County Primary School in Llanrhaeadr-ym-Mochnant, Denbighshire, Wales, situated in the foothills of the Berwyn mountain range.
+The outdoor education centre was the former Maengwynedd County Primary School in Llanrhaeadr-ym-Mochnant, Denbighshire, Wales, which was situated in the foothills of the Berwyn mountain range.

 It was in March 1962 that Mr Roland Henry Collins (1915-2002), Headmaster of Harold Malley School, a new boys’ grammar school in Solihull, and his deputy, Mr Hobday, had discussed the desirability of outdoor activities for pupils.
 Mr Hobday noticed an advertisement in the Birmingham Post for the sale of the Maengwynedd school.